digideskio/jump_menu/README.txt

 Menus...
 This modules runs from: any exsisting menu, from any parent item, to any depth.
 Create the menu you want manually, via nodes, Taxonomy Menu, Auto Menu, etc.
+A great place to easily find the menu ID number is the edit link within the admin/build/menu area.

 Placing...
 Here is the function definition to output the drop-down menu: